valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 7.0.0

-Create a string config that Redis users can interact with via the Redis config file, `CONFIG SET`, `CONFIG GET`, and `CONFIG REWRITE` commands.
+Create a string config that Valkey users can interact with via the Valkey config file, `CONFIG SET`, `CONFIG GET`, and `CONFIG REWRITE` commands.

-The actual config value is owned by the module, and the `getfn`, `setfn` and optional `applyfn` callbacks that are provided to Redis in order to access or manipulate the value.
+The actual config value is owned by the module, and the `getfn`, `setfn` and optional `applyfn` callbacks that are provided to Valkey in order to access or manipulate the value.
 The `getfn` callback retrieves the value from the module, while the `setfn` callback provides a value to be stored into the module config.
 The optional `applyfn` callback is called after a `CONFIG SET` command modified one or